 First thing that you may want to take a look at if search is not finding the files you are looking for is the list of indexed locations on the system.
 To do that click on the start orb in Windows 7, enter index, and select Indexing Options from the results.

-In Windows 8 enter indexing options on the start page, switch to setttings on the right menu, and select the appropriate program from the results listing.
+In Windows 8 or 10, enter indexing options on the start page and select the Indexing Options result from the list of search results.

-Both operating systems index the users folder, with the exception of the AppData subfolder, the start menu, and all offline files.
+Windows 7 and windows 8 index the personal user folder, with the exception of the AppData subfolder, the start menu, and all offline files.

 You can add or remove locations from being indexed with a click on Modify.
 This opens a folder browser that you can use to add or remove locations from Windows Search.

-Windows Search takes special care of the folders listed here.
-What you do need to know though is that it depends on the file type whether its contents are indexed or not.
+Windows Search takes special care of the folders listed there.
+What you do need to know though is that it depends on the file type whether its content is indexed or not.
 To find out, go back to the main indexing options window and click on advanced there.